Which city is cheaper, Sacramento or New Orleans?

 It's quite rainy in New Orleans.
 In July, New Orleans usually receives more rain than Sacramento.
 New Orleans gets 5.9 inches (149 mm) of rain, while Sacramento receives 0 inches (1 mm) of rain each month for the summer.

 Both Sacramento and New Orleans during the autumn are popular places to visit.
-The autumn months attract visitors to New Orleans because of the shopping scene and the music scene.
+The autumn months attract visitors to New Orleans because of the city's sights and attractions, the shopping scene, and the music scene.
+Furthermore, the shopping scene are the main draw to Sacramento this time of year.

 In October, New Orleans is generally a little warmer than Sacramento.
-Temperatures in New Orleans average around 69°F (21°C), and Sacramento stays around 64°F (18°C).
+Daily temperatures in New Orleans average around 69°F (21°C), and Sacramento fluctuates around 64°F (18°C).

 In Sacramento, it's very sunny this time of the year.
 It's quite sunny in New Orleans.
 In the autumn, New Orleans often gets less sunshine than Sacramento.
 New Orleans gets 240 hours of sunny skies this time of year, while Sacramento receives 300 hours of full sun.